-The agency's 'whistleblowing' policy and procedure was found to be satisfactory.
+The agency's whistleblowing policy and procedure was found to be satisfactory.

-Each of the four staff interviewed had a clear understanding of their role and responsibility to identify and report actual or suspected abuse.
+Each of the five staff interviewed had a clear understanding of their role and responsibility to identify and report actual or suspected abuse.
 They each described their role in relation to reporting poor practice and their understanding of the agency's policy and procedure on whistleblowing.
-Staff questionnaires received by the inspector confirmed that they had received appropriate training for their role and that they felt service users were safe and protected from harm.